Arborfield Cross: Amenities

 The village features a diverse range of residential architecture, ranging from beautiful 15th-century cottages through to modern housing.
 It includes five listed properties, including the Grade II listed Arborfield Court.
 The Swan Inn, formerly the local public house, closed its doors in 2019.
 Another prominent establishment in the village is the Grade II listed Bull Inn, located near a farm park.
 Additional amenities include a village store and a garage where drivers can get their cars washed.
 Historically, the village hosted an annual charitable music event, Rock in the Rec, held each summer on a Saturday until its discontinuation in 2010.
 The park is home to the Arborfield Football Club.
 The southern section of the village houses a Royal British Legion Club, while the Henry Street Garden Centre is located to the west.
 Educational services are provided by the Coombes Primary School, which is situated adjacent to the Coombes Woods.

+Landmarks

 There is a war memorial cross that commemorates the 31 people from Arborfield, Newland and Barkham who died or went missing in both world wars.

+A Cold War remnant was found near the village in 2019.
+An Underground Monitoring Post was excavated during archaeological works.
+It is believed to be built in 1961 as part of the United Kingdom Warning and Monitoring Organisation and operated until 1968.
+An above-ground observation post traces its origins to 1936.